 Her career started by scrubbing toilets at the casting office she came up through.
 She still scrubs toilet, she just does it at the studio she owns.
 When she’s not casting or teaching she’s working as an award-wining director and an Emmy-nominated producer.

-When not in the office, Eve can be found binging NPR, watching true crime documentaries, and drinking good beer.
+When not in the office, Eve can be found at her local Chabad, watching true crime docs, and drinking good beer.

 Jodi Gage is an actor, director, and holds an MFA in Acting with an emphasis on teaching from Point Park University.
 Her mission as a teacher is to help actors develop their technique, discover their vulnerability, and build their belief that they belong – in the room and in front of the camera.
 She has taught at several Universities in Chicago and in Pittsburgh.
 As an actor, she has worked regionally with Pittsburgh Irish & Classical, Pittsburgh CLO, Chicago Shakespeare Project, Theatre Lumina, and is the founding Executive Director of Mozawa.